michaelbrewer/aws-lambda-events/docs/lambda-resources.md

 # General Resources

+Some general resources around AWS Lambda event requests and responses.

+## Libraries by language

 List of general resources that could be used with all AWS Lambda by language.

 - [Python - AWS Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-python/latest/){target="_blank"}